mvt-project/mvt/docs/android/download_apks.md

 mvt-android download-apks --output /path/to/folder
 ```

+It might take several minutes to complete.

+!!! info
-It might take several minutes to complete. **Please note:** MVT will likely warn you it was unable to download certain installed packages.
+    MVT will likely warn you it was unable to download certain installed packages.
 There is no reason to be alarmed: this is typically expected behavior when MVT attempts to download a system package it has no privileges to access.

 Optionally, you can decide to enable lookups of the SHA256 hash of all the extracted APKs on [VirusTotal](https://www.virustotal.com) and/or [Koodous](https://koodous.com).
 While these lookups do not provide any conclusive assessment on all of the extracted APKs, they might highlight any known malicious ones: